wrench-project/wrench/doc/wrench_102.md

 involve communication with the service, and thus incur overhead that is part of the simulation (as if, in the real-world, you would contact a running service  with a request for information over the network).
-This is why the line of code above, in that example WMS, is executed once and the core compute speed is stored in the `core_flop_rate` variable to be re-used by the WMS repeatedly throughout its execution.
+This is why the line of code above, in that example execution controller, is executed once and the core compute speed is stored in the `core_flop_rate` variable to be re-used by the execution controller repeatedly throughout its execution.

-# B)  Interacting with services  #                  {#wrench-102-WMS-services}
+# B)  Interacting with services  #                  {#wrench-102-controller-services}

-A WMS can have many and complex interactions with services, especially with compute and storage services.
+An execution controller can have many and complex interactions with services, especially with compute and storage services.
 In this section, we describe how WRENCH makes these interactions relatively easy, providing examples for each kind of interaction for each kind of service.

-## Job Manager and Data Movement Manager #           {#wrench-102-WMS-services-managers}
+## Job Manager and Data Movement Manager #           {#wrench-102-controller-services-managers}

 As expected, each service type provides its own API.
 For instance, a network proximity service provides member functions to query the service's host distance databases.
-The [Developer API Reference](./developer/annotated.html) provides all necessary documentation, which also explains which member functions are synchronous and which are asynchronous (in which case some [event](@ref wrench-102-WMS-events) will occur in the future).
+The [Developer API Reference](./developer/annotated.html) provides all necessary documentation, which also explains which member functions are synchronous and which are asynchronous (in which case some [event](@ref wrench-102-controller-events) will occur in the future).
 **However, the WRENCH developer will find that many member functions that one would expect are nowhere to be found.
-For instance, the compute services do not have member functions for submitting workflow tasks for execution!**
+For instance, the compute services do not have (public) member functions for submitting jobs for execution!**

-The rationale for the above is that many member functions need to be asynchronous so that the WMS can use services concurrently.
-For instance, a WMS could submit a compute job to two distinct compute services asynchronously, and then wait for the service which completes its job first and cancel the job on the other service.
-Exposing this asynchronicity to the WMS would require that the WRENCH developer use data structures to perform the necessary bookkeeping of ongoing service interactions, and process incoming control messages from the services on the (simulated) network or alternately register
+The rationale for the above is that many member functions need to be asynchronous so that the execution controller can use services concurrently.
+For instance, an execution controller could submit a compute job to two distinct compute services asynchronously, and then wait for the service which completes its job first and cancel the job on the other service.
+Exposing this asynchronicity to the execution controller would require that the WRENCH developer use data structures to perform the necessary bookkeeping of ongoing service interactions, and process incoming control messages from the services on the (simulated) network or alternately register